Character sheet

 A character sheet is a record of a player character in a role-playing game, including whatever details, notes, game statistics, and background information a player would need during a play session.
-Character sheets can be found in use in both traditional and action role-playing games.
+Character sheets can be found in use in both traditional and live-action role-playing games.
 Almost all role-playing games make use of character sheets in some fashion; even "rules-light" systems and freeform role-playing games record character details in some manner.

 The role-playing video game equivalent is known as a status screen.
 Some non-role-playing games, such as some board games and party games, also use records that could be compared to character sheets.

 History

 The first role-playing game published, Dungeons & Dragons (1974), did not include a character sheet.
 The first one ever published was in the Haven Herald fanzine of Stephen Tihor published on May 3, 1975.
 One month after, another character sheet was released in the APA magazine Alarums and Excursions.

 Since then, most tabletop role-playing games use a character sheet for information about the player characters.
 Most of them fit onto one page, but some games like Castle Falkenstein or Sailor Moon RPG use a full booklet.
 Other games such as Ars Magica (covenant sheet) or Warhammer Fantasy Roleplay III (party sheet) and Reign use a sheet for a group of player characters.